VOD film review: Fright Night

 Certificate: 15

-A remake of the 1985 cult favourite, the new Fright Night may annoy fans of the original – although there don’t seem to be that many about.
+A remake of the 1985 cult favourite, the new Fright Night may well annoy fans of the original – although there don’t seem to be that many about.
 A camp, fairly fun affair, the first Fright Night was amusing but never hilarious, and intriguing but never terrifying.
 Judging on those qualities alone, this modern update is very faithful.